 What Is Toddler Formula?

-Toddler formula is for children between the ages of 9 months and 3 years.
-It is meant as a transition between infant formula and whole milk.
+Toddler formula is for young children between the ages of 9 months and 3 years.
+It’s meant as a transition between infant formula and whole milk.
+Since most babies are eating solids by 6–9 months, most toddler formula is created to be a supplemental nutrition source rather than a complete one, unlike infant formula.

-It is made with many of the same ingredients as infant formula.
-However, as I’ve explained when recommending organic formula, many ingredients in toddler formulas such as added sugars, thickeners/stabilizers, and synthetic nutrients are not beneficial for your child.
+Toddler milks or formulas are made with many of the same ingredients as infant formula.
+However, as I’ve explained when recommending the best organic baby formula, many ingredients in toddler formulas (such as added sugars, thickeners/stabilizers, and synthetic nutrients) are not beneficial for your child.

-It is also important to note, that not all toddler formulas are FDA-regulated for their nutritional content.
-Which means that most of the brands on the market have have more sodium, fat, and sugar than infant formula.
+It is also important to note that not all toddler formulas are FDA-regulated for their nutritional content.
+This means that most of the varieties on the market have more sodium, fat, and sugar than infant formula.
+Furthermore, because the FDA does not set consistent nutritional guidelines for these products, many of the toddler formulas vary in their nutritional profiles (source).

 However, not all toddler formulas are bad!
-There are actually high quality, organic toddler formulas out there to choose from.
-Depending on your child’s needs, using a toddler formula may be a good choice.
-Especially if you choose a high quality formula that has additional vitamins, minerals, and nutrients.
+There are actually high-quality, organic toddler formulas out there to choose from.
+Depending on your child’s needs and following the guidance of your child’s pediatrician, using a toddler formula may be a good choice – especially if you choose a high-quality formula that has additional vitamins, minerals, and other key nutrients.

 When Is Toddler Formula Recommended By Your Doctor?

-A kidney condition, that makes your child unable to digest cow’s milk
+- A kidney condition (e.g. chronic kidney disease) that makes your child unable to digest cow’s milk

 But remember, do not start toddler formula without the recommendation of your pediatrician.